JonathanFenske/ElasticityTest/README.md

 The results are then stored in a new folder called `output` and can be visualized with *Paraview* or *Visit*.

 If you want to compare the coarse solution of the error of the standard FEM to the error MsFEM solution in the L2-norm and H1-seminorm, you can run

 ```
 mpirun -n N source/compare_ela -p ../ElasticityTest/parameter_files/PARAMETER_FILE
 ```

-This does, however, slow down the runtime.
+This does, however, slows down the runtime significantly.
+Moreover, the computation of the errors only gives the correct result the application is not run in parallel.
 So only use this executable if you want to have the values for these errors.

 ### Building the documentation